-Current orders of the Alameda County Health Official satisfy both conditions necessary for the AB 361 findings described above:
+Current guidance and orders of the Alameda County Health Official satisfy both conditions necessary for the AB 361 findings described above:

-- Order No. 20-05g, originally issued April 3, 2020 and most recently amended on January 10, 2022, imposes a mandate that all individuals diagnosed or likely to have COVID 19 must isolate themselves and follow requirements further specified in the Order. - Order No. 20-060, originally issued April 3, 2020 and most recently amended on February 22, 2022, imposes a quarantine requirement on individuals who have had close contact to a person infected with COVID 19 unless specific criteria described in the order are met. - Pursuant to a February 28, 2022 advisory from the California Department of Public Health, effective March 1, 2022 the requirement that unvaccinated individuals mask in indoor public settings will move to a strong recommendation that all persons, regardless of vaccination status, contintue to mask wijhile in indoor ublic settings and businesses. - The Alameda County Public Health Department strongly recommends that everyone 2 years of age and older wear a mask, regardless of their vaccination status, in indoor public settings and businesses, and advises that masks are required indoors at businesses, government offices, youth-serving facilities, and workplace settings that choose to require everyone to mask. - Workplaces must comply with Cal/OSHA safety standards.
+- Order No. 20-05g, originally issued April 3, 2020 and most recently amended on January 10, 2022, imposes a mandate that all individuals diagnosed or likely to have COVID 19 must isolate themselves and follow requirements further specified in the Order. - Order No. 20-06p, originally issued April 3, 2020 and most recently amended on April 18, 2022, requires individuals to comply with California Department of Public Health Guidance on Isolation and Quarantine of the General Public except in the specific circumstances described in the order, including, persons who are not fully vaccinated must quarantine for at least 5 days after close contact with an individual infected with COVID-19. - The Alameda County Public Health Department strongly recommends that everyone 2 years of age and older wear a mask, regardless of their vaccination status, in indoor public settings and businesses, and advises that masks are required indoors at businesses, government offices, youth-serving facilities, and workplace settings that choose to require everyone to mask. - Workplaces must comply with Cal/OSHA safety standards.